thegetty/bronze-guidelines/content/vocabulary/chasing.md

 tags: vocabulary
 toc: false
 menu: false
-definition: 'The process of fine detailed “cold work” after casting and {% def "fettling" %} that serves to correct or enhance the {% def "cast (v.)" "cast" %} surface by removing and/or compressing metal using hand tools by punching, {% def "engraving" %}, and/or {% def "chiseling" %}, and in modern times also with power and pneumatic tools.'
+definition: 'The process of fine detailed “cold work” after casting and {% def "fettling" %} that serves to correct or enhance the {% def "cast (n.)" "cast" %} surface by removing and/or compressing metal using hand tools by punching, {% def "engraving" %}, and/or {% def "chiseling" %}, and in modern times also with power and pneumatic tools.'
 lang:
   de: ziselieren
   fr: ciselure